georgefahmy/meal-planner/README.md

 ### New Meal
 Add new meals to the database along with any ingredients and a link to a recipe
-* TODO: Add a better recipe interface with steps and proportions

 ### Planning table